 In short, yes, it is absolutely possible to freeze tortillas.
-No matter if you have made them by yourself at home and want to keep them for use later, or you have bought a pack in the supermarket, and you cannot eat them all at once, the freezer will be safe for you!
+When you worry whether your tortillas can go wrong, the freezer will be safe for you.
+This way works even if you have made them by yourself at home or you have bought a pack in the supermarket!

 However, it is essential that you are freezing them the right way, else you will not experience the full sense of freshness and taste later on.
 But no worry, I will explain to you step by step how to freeze tortillas the best way.

 If you are curious how frozen tortillas will taste later, give it a try.
 Follow the steps below, and you and your guests will most likely not notice that you are using frozen tortillas.